Gabriel Pires: Leganés

-On 4 August 2015, Gabriel Pires was loaned to Spanish Segunda División side CD Leganés, in a season-long deal.
+On 4 August 2015, Gabriel was loaned to Spanish Segunda División side CD Leganés, in a season-long deal.
 He made his debut for the club on 6 September, coming on as a late substitute for Lluís Sastre in a 1–1 home draw against Real Zaragoza.

-Gabriel Pires scored his first goal for Lega on 17 October 2015, netting his team's second in a 2–2 draw against Girona FC.
+Gabriel scored his first goal for Lega on 17 October 2015, netting his team's second in a 2–2 draw against Girona FC.
 He contributed with 37 appearances and seven goals during the campaign, as his side achieved promotion to La Liga for the first time ever.

-On 17 June 2016, Gabriel Pires signed a permanent three-year deal with the Madrid side, who activated his buyout clause for €1 million fee.
+On 17 June 2016, Gabriel signed a permanent three-year deal with the Madrid side, who activated his buyout clause for €1 million fee.
 He made his debut in the main category of Spanish football on 22 August 2016, starting in a 1–0 away win against Celta de Vigo.

-Gabriel Pires scored his first goal in the top tier on 17 September 2016, but in a 1–5 home loss against FC Barcelona.
+Gabriel scored his first goal in the top tier on 17 September 2016, but in a 1–5 home loss against FC Barcelona.
 The following 8 August, he renewed his contract until 2021.

 Benfica

-On 27 August 2018, Gabriel Pires was transferred to Portuguese side S.L.
+On 27 August 2018, Gabriel was transferred to Portuguese side S.L.
 Benfica, signing a five-year contract.
+He made his debut for the club on 15 September, coming on as a substitute for Pizzi at the 70th minute of a 2–1 home victory over Rio Ave in the Taça da Liga.
+Four days later, he made his UEFA Champions League debut, replacing Eduardo Salvio on the 62nd minute of a 2–0 defeat to Bayern Munich at the Estádio da Luz.
+Four days later, Gabriel made his Primeira Liga debut, playing the full 90 minutes in a 2–0 home victory over Desportivo das Aves.

+Gabriel scored his first goal for Benfica on 6 February 2019, the opener in a 2–1 home win over rivals Sporting CP in the first hand of the Taça de Portugal semifinal.
+That season, he scored once in 33 appearances in all competitions for the Eagles, helping the club lift the Primeira Liga trophy.

+Al-Gharafa (loan)

+On 28 September 2021, after three years representing Benfica, Gabriel was loaned to Qatari side Al-Gharafa for the 2021–22 season.
+He made his debut on 2 October, playing the full 90 minutes in a 2–0 home loss to Qatar SC.
+His first goal for the club came in 26 October, the opener in a 5–0 home win over Al-Khor.
+On 7 April 2022, Gabriel made his AFC Champions League debut, starting in a 0–0 draw away at Iranian side Foolad.
+That season, he scored 7 goals in 32 appearances for Al-Gharafa, helping the club reach the Amir Cup final, where they lost 5–1 to Al-Duhail.